Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Optimal data-driven thresholds

 \subsection{Wasserstein distance}

-We propose to use the Wasserstein distance as the discrepancy measure $d(\cdot, \cdot)$ in our loss functions, which is the optimal transport metric between probability distributions \citep{villaniTopicsOptimalTransportation2003}.
+We propose to use the Wasserstein distance as the discrepancy measure $d(\cdot, \cdot)$ {between univariate histograms} in our loss functions, which is the optimal transport metric between probability distributions \citep{villaniTopicsOptimalTransportation2003}.
 Unlike compositional distances \citep{aitchisonCriteriaMeasuresCompositional1992} or the $L^2$ distance between densities, the Wasserstein distance captures the geometry of the underlying space of distribution functions and thus leverages the additional structural information encoded by histograms beyond simple compositions.

-Let $\Pcal(\Omega)$ denote the set of probability measures on a bounded interval $\Omega=[a, b]$ with finite second moments.
-The 2-Wasserstein distance $d_W$ between two measures $\mu, \nu \in\Pcal (\Omega) $ is defined as:
+Let $\Pcal_2(\Omega)$ denote the set of probability measures on a bounded interval $\Omega=[a, b]$ with finite second moments.
+The 2-Wasserstein distance $d_W$ between two measures $\mu, \nu \in\Pcal_2(\Omega) $ is defined as:

 where $\Pi(\mu, \nu)$ is the set of joint distributions on $\Omega\times\Omega$ having $\mu$ and $\nu$ as marginals.
-The distance $d_W(\mu,\nu)$ represents the minimum ``cost'' of transporting mass from one distribution to another, where the cost of transporting a unit mass between points $x$ and $y$ is proportional to the squared Euclidean distance $|x-y|^2$ on $\Omega$ \citep{villaniTopicsOptimalTransportation2003}.
+The distance $d_W(\mu,\nu)$ represents the minimum ``cost'' of transporting mass from one distribution to another, where the cost of transporting a unit mass between points $x$ and $y$ is proportional to the squared Euclidean distance $|x-y|^2$ on $\Omega$ \citep{villaniTopicsOptimalTransportation2003}. {In general, replacing this cost with $|x-y|^p$ ($p\ge 1$) yields the general $p$-Wasserstein distance that can also be used in our proposed optimizations.
+We focus on the 2-Wasserstein distance since it is a common choice in metric-based distributional data analysis \citep{parkConvexClusteringAnalysis2019,petersenFrechetRegressionRandom2019, coulterFastVariableSelection2025}.}

 For one-dimensional distributions, the computation of the Wasserstein distance simplifies significantly by leveraging quantile functions.
-For any probability measure $\mu\in\Pcal(\Omega)$, let $F_\mu$ denote the CDF and $q_\mu(p) = \inf\{x\in\Omega: F_\mu(x)\ge p\}$ denote the quantile function.
+For any probability measure $\mu\in\Pcal_2(\Omega)$, let $F_\mu$ denote the CDF and $q_\mu(p) = \inf\{x\in\Omega: F_\mu(x)\ge p\}$ denote the quantile function.
 Then the 2-Wasserstein distance between $\mu$ and $\nu$ is computed as: